Urad Chana dal / lentil soup recipe

-Urad chana daal recipe-A delicious and creamy mix of urad daal (split white lentils) and chana daal (split Bengal gram), with a tempering of onions , ginger , garlic and chillies- healthy and protein packed dish for your yummy meals.
+Urad chana dal recipe-A delicious and creamy mix of creamy white urad daal (split white urad lentils) and chana dal (split Bengal gram), with a tempering of onions , ginger , garlic and chillies- healthy and protein packed dish for your yummy meals.

-This is famously known as maa chole/ maa chane daal in Punjab, and is a healthy and perfect daal/ lentils on days when you do not want to have heavy dinner, and not spend much time in the kitchen cooking.This is a healthy, wholesome, tasty and full of protiens.
+Urad chana dal is famously known as maa chole ki dal or maa chane ki dal in Punjab.
+It is a healthy and perfect dal / lentils on days when you do not want to have heavy dinner, and not spend much time in the kitchen cooking.This is a healthy, wholesome, tasty and full of protein.

 Though here in UK, I cook it in winters as well, mostly as a soup to give it to my daughter as it is really healthy for kids as well.
-Lentils are a great source of protiens, and a power pack of other healthy goodness for all.
+Lentils or dal is a great source of proteins, and a power pack of other healthy goodness for all.

-The tempering for this daal, cooked in pure ghee, cumin seeds, and onion give it a beautiful smoky rustic flavour, that never fails to satisfy your palettes.
+The tempering for the creamy and nutty urad chana dal, cooked in pure ghee, cumin seeds, and onion give it a beautiful smoky rustic flavour, that never fails to satisfy your palettes.

-For this recipe, you would need a mix of split urad daal, and chana daal.
-Both are easily available in all super stores here, and asian stores as well.
+For this recipe, you would need a mix of white split urad dal, and chana daal.
+Both are easily available in all super stores in UK, and asian stores as well.

 urad chana daal

-Add the mix in 4-5 cups of boiling water.
+Add the mix of urad dal and chana dal in 4-5 cups of boiling water.

 urad chana daal